comeecon/comeecon.github.io/content/upcoming.md

 # Upcoming Meetings

 * June 9, 2026 from 14.00 to 17.00
-* VU Amsterdam room NU-4B47 (a link will come later to join online)
+* VU Amsterdam room NU-4B47 (a link to join online will be provided later.)

 <p>
   <span style="font-weight:900">Beyond Coefficients</span>